dtcrout/dtcrout.github.io/_pages/about.md

 at Simon Fraser University.
 There I gained [the skills necessary](https://vimeo.com/191054268) to pursue a career in data science.

-Here are some things I also grok:
+Here are more things I grok:
 * Music
 * DIY
 * Linux and Emacs